In-patient luxury rehab center in Thailand

 3. Environment

 Poor social interactions and major stress or traumatic events are among the environmental causes of this disorder.
-Failing to cope with or process trauma properly could change the way a person perceives reality, which ultimately leads to psychotic symptoms.
+Failing to cope with or process trauma properly changes the way a person perceives reality, which ultimately leads to psychotic symptoms.

 What are the symptoms of schizophreniform disorder?

-Symptoms of the schizophreniform disorder are similar to those of schizophrenia.
-The hallmark sign of this disorder is psychosis i.e., disconnection or detachment from reality.
-While the intensity varies from one patient to another, the most common symptoms of the schizophreniform disorder are listed below:
+Symptoms of schizophreniform disorder are similar to those of schizophrenia.
+The most common symptoms of schizophreniform disorder are listed below.

 • Hallucinations